bevyengine/bevy/crates/bevy_ptr/README.md

 Pointers in computer programming, according to Wikipedia, are "objects in many programming languages that stores a memory address".
 They're a fundamental building block for constructing more complex data structures.

-They're also *the* definitive source of memory safety bugs.
-You can dereference a null pointer.
-Access a pointer after the underlying memory has been freed.
-Ignore type safety and misread or mutate the underlying memory improperly.
+They're also *the* definitive source of memory safety bugs: you can dereference a invalid (null) pointer, access a pointer after the underlying memory has been freed, and even ignore type safety and misread or mutate the underlying memory improperly.

 Rust is a programming language that heavily relies on its types to enforce correctness, and by proxy, memory safety.
-As a result, Rust has an entire zoo of types for working with pointers, and a graph of safe and unsafe conversions to among them to make working with them safer.
+As a result, Rust has an entire zoo of types for working with pointers, and a graph of safe and unsafe conversions that make working with them safer.

 `bevy_ptr` is a crate that attempts to bridge the gap between the full blown unsafety of `*mut ()` and the safe `&'a T`, allowing users to build progressively to choose what invariants to uphold.

-## How to build a Borrow (from scratch)
+## How to Build a Borrow (From Scratch)
 Correctly and safety converting a pointer into a valid borrow is at the core of all `unsafe` code in Rust.
 Looking at the documentation for
 [`(*const T)::as_ref`], a pointer must satisfy *all* of the following conditions: